nasa/cmr-stac/README.md

 ### Setup

-This application is a monorepo around a set of microservices that support the STAC proxy.
+This application is a service that support the STAC proxy.
 It is organized as a NPM module and will install all dependencies if you run the following command:

-`npm install`
+`bin/bootstrap.sh`

 ### Running locally

-- cd `search`
-- `npm start`
+`npm start`

 ### Deploying